The history of contact lenses

 But that's getting a bit ahead of things.
 There were plenty of other developments taking place in the late 1880s, all around the same time as one another.

 Jumping backwards to the year 1887, German glassblower F. E. Muller developed the first eye covering that could be both seen through, as well as tolerated.
 Up until this point in time, any relatively comfortable device that could be placed on the eye made seeing more difficult, or impossible, and any device that improved vision was unbearably uncomfortable.

-Around the same time in 1888, German scientisc August Müller in Kiel was able to correct his own myopia, which was rather severe, with a slightly more convenient and comfortable glass-blown scleral contact lens of his own design.
-Aside from some of his research notes, not much evidence of these lenses still exist.
+Around the same time in 1888, German scientist August Müller in Kiel was able to correct his own myopia, which was rather severe, with a slightly more convenient and comfortable glass-blown scleral contact lens of his own design.
+Aside from some of his research notes, not much evidence of these lenses exist today.

 Glass-blown scleral lenses continued to be the one and only form of contact lens available until several decades later, when in the 1930s, polymethyl methacrylate was developed, better known today as Plexiglas.
 This new plastic allowed thinner and more comfortable scleral lenses to be manufactured.

 The first of these appeared in 1936, and were developed by optometrist William Feinbloom.
 His revolutionary plastic lenses were thinner, lighter, and more convenient.
 But there was still plenty of room for improvement.
 They were a balanced combination of glass and plastic, and full plastic lenses were still yet to come.

 Just a few short years later, in 1940, German optometrist Heinrich Wöhlk produced the first fully plastic lenses, based on work of Feinbloom in the 1930s.